 However, complaints made in bad faith, for whatever reason (including where this is an attempt to avoid or to deflect disciplinary action), will be treated as misconduct and may lead to a dismissal for gross misconduct and /or referral to professional bodies.

 We will also take prompt disciplinary action or legal action against you if we discover that you have harassed or discriminated against anyone else in breach of this policy.
-If we conclude that your behaviour amounts to gross misconduct, we will be within our rights to dismiss you without notice and with no payment in lieu of that notice and/ or terminate your association with us.
+If we conclude that your actions amounts to gross misconduct, we will be within our rights to dismiss you without notice and with no payment in lieu of that notice and/ or terminate your association with us.
 We will act in line with good practice observed within updates in equal opportunities policy in leading institutions such as ACAS.

 Harassment and Bullying